 Thursday, September 20, 2006, from Governor Schwarzenegger’s office – Gov. Schwarzenegger, who has led California’s charge to pass the state’s landmark greenhouse gas legislation, and New York City Mayor Michael Bloomberg discussed ways that California and New York could collaborate in reducing greenhouse gas emissions during a tour of a fuel cell facility in the Silicon Valley.

-"California has always led the nation and been on the cutting edge," said Gov. Schwarzenegger.
-"After World War II, California led the nation in aerospace, designing the most advanced planes to defend our nation.
+“California has always led the nation and been on the cutting edge,” said Gov. Schwarzenegger.
+“After World War II, California led the nation in aerospace, designing the most advanced planes to defend our nation.
 Then, it was microprocessors, building the fastest processors to power our high tech industry.
 Hollywood has always led the world in making great movies.
-And now, Cleantech is the next industry our state will be on the forefront of."
+And now, Cleantech is the next industry our state will be at the forefront.”